Pittsburgh synagogue shooting: Indictment and pretrial proceedings

 Bowers was charged by the U.S. Department of Justice with 29 federal crimes.

 Bowers appeared in federal court in Pittsburgh on October 29, 2018, and was ordered held without bail pending trial.
 Two days later, Bowers was indicted on 44 counts by a federal grand jury.
 The charges carry a maximum penalty of death or 535 years in federal prison.
 The counts included hate crimes, 11 counts of obstruction of exercise of religious beliefs resulting in death, 11 counts of use of a firearm to commit murder during a crime of violence, four counts of obstruction of exercise of religious beliefs resulting in bodily injury to a public safety officer, and three counts of use and discharge of a firearm during a crime of violence.
 On November 1, 2018, Bowers entered a plea of not guilty.

 On January 29, 2019, the grand jury indicted Bowers on an additional 19 counts, 13 of which were for hate crimes.
 On February 11, 2019, Bowers was arraigned in federal court.

-Bowers's defense team includes two public defenders plus well-known criminal defense attorney Judy Clarke, a death penalty expert who was appointed by the court as co-counsel for the defendant.
+Bowers's defense team included two public defenders and criminal defense attorney Judy Clarke, a death penalty expert appointed by the court.
 The defense offered a plea deal in which Bowers would plead guilty in exchange for a sentence of life imprisonment without parole; federal prosecutors declined, seeking the death penalty instead.

 The trial date was not set until various pretrial motions were resolved.
 In April 2020, Senior U.S. District Judge Donetta Ambrose denied a defense challenge to the federal death penalty.
 In October 2020, Judge Ambrose denied a defense motion to dismiss charges brought under the Hate Crimes Prevention Act and Church Arson Prevention Act.
 In November 2021, the defense decided that it would not pursue an insanity defense or intellectual disability defense.
 In January 2022, after holding an earlier evidentiary hearing, Judge Ambrose denied Bowers's motion to suppress evidence of statements he made after being arrested by police, inside an ambulance, and at the hospital the day of the attack.

 After Judge Ambrose retired in February 2022, the case was randomly reassigned to U.S. District Judge Robert J. Colville.
 In March 2022, Colville denied Bowers's motion for a change of venue.